How family offices can achieve returns in 2021

-As shown in the chart, almost two-thirds of the all-weather portfolio’s allocation is to government bonds, which have traditionally served as a risk-off investment that also guarantees a yield.
+As shown in the chart, almost two-thirds of the all-weather portfolio’s allocation is to government bonds, which have traditionally served as a risk-off investment that guarantees a yield.
 As explained by Bridgewater, “going back to the building blocks of a given portfolio, the client’s ‘risk-free position’ was no longer cash, but rather a portfolio that provided a real return.
-Inflation-linked bonds, bonds that pay out some real return plus actual inflation, would ‘guarantee’ this 5% hurdle, as long as one could find bonds paying 5% real coupons.”
-The problem in today’s environment, though, is that a 5% yielding bond is nowhere to be found.
+Inflation-linked bonds (bonds that pay out some real return plus actual inflation) would ‘guarantee’ this 5% hurdle, as long as one could find bonds paying 5% real coupons.”
+The problem in today’s environment is that a 5% yielding bond is hard to find.

 A new ‘zero-yield’ paradigm

-Bond yields have declined steadily since the 1980s, finally reaching zero in 2020 after policies were undertaken to combat the economic effects of the COVID-19 lockdowns.
+Bond yields have declined steadily since the 1980s, finally reaching zero in 2020 after authorities introduced policies to combat the economic effects of the COVID-19 lockdowns.
 These measures have put financial markets into a new paradigm, forcing investors to look elsewhere for the safety and yield previously provided by government bonds.

 Source (left): Federal reserve bank of St.Louis.
 Source (right): World government bonds

 The CIO of a Swiss Family Office, when interviewed as part of Blackrock’s Global Family Office Survey, put it this way: “When the US 10 Year Treasury was yielding 3.5–4%, you were clipping a nice coupon.
-Today, high-quality sovereign bonds are exceptionally expensive.
+Today, high-quality sovereign bonds are expensive.
 Something like 60% of sovereign bonds in the developed world are trading at negative yields.
 Consequently, fixed income is going to give you nothing.
-In fact, it is most likely going to lose you money.”
+It is most likely going to lose you money.”

 Bitcoin is scarce, but also uncorrelated

-So where else can family offices look to preserve generational wealth in this new paradigm?
+Where else can family offices look to preserve generational wealth in this new paradigm?
 Some asset managers may scoff at the suggestion, but those who understand Bitcoin’s limited supply and hard-coded inflation rate dub it “digital gold.”
-(Over 18.5 million of bitcoin’s total 21 million supply has already been mined, with the remaining supply being generated at a slower and slower rate until the final bitcoin is created in 2140.)
-It’s taken over a decade for bitcoin to build acceptance, with 2020 proving to be a pivotal year (see previous post), and now even Ray Dalio himself admits that he would “rather own bitcoin than a bond.”
+(Over 18.5 million of bitcoin’s total 21 million supply has already been mined, with the remaining getting supplied at a slower and slower rate until the creation of the final bitcoin 2140.)
+It’s taken over a decade for bitcoin to build acceptance, with 2020 proving to be a pivotal year (see previous post), and now even Ray Dalio admits that he would “rather own bitcoin than a bond.”

 Source: Source: PwC, 2020 Crypto Hedge Fund Report

-Institutional investors are beginning to understand that bitcoin has its place in a diversified portfolio, and that small allocation can achieve significant increases in Sharpe ratio.
-Analysis from the ETP provider Iconic Holdings found that a traditional 80/20 stock-bond portfolio saw its Sharpe ratio increase from 6.6 to approx. 8.2 with 1% crypto, 9.5 with 3% crypto, and 9.8 with 5% crypto allocated.
+Institutional investors are beginning to understand that bitcoin has its place in a diversified portfolio and that small allocation can achieve significant increases in the Sharpe ratio.
+Analysis by the ETP provider Iconic Holdings found that a traditional 80/20 stock-bond portfolio saw its Sharpe ratio increase from 6.6 to approx. 8.2 with 1% crypto, 9.5 with 3% crypto, and 9.8 with 5% crypto allocated.